cobbler/cobbler/docs/cobbler.rst

 Cobbler buildiso
 ================

-All parameters are optional on the CLI.
 This command may not behave like you expect it without installing additional dependencies and configuration.
 The in depth explanation can be found at :ref:`building-isos`.

 +--------------+-------------------------------------------------------------------------------------------------------+
 | Name         | Description                                                                                           |